|

 in turn and presented him or her with a gift.
 For the men and

-elves there was a bottle of fragrant port wine.
-For the dwarves
+elves there were bottles of fragrant port wine; for the dwarves

-bottle of perfumed oil, carefully blended from the pressed seeds
+of perfumed oil, carefully blended from the pressed seeds of local

-of local fruits and berries.
-Eowyn had never seen anyone so pleased
+fruits and berries.
+Eowyn did not think she had ever seen anyone

-to receive a gift as Richardis, especially when the twins promised
+more pleased to receive a gift than Richardis, especially when

 The couple was so engrossed in the gift-giving that neither of